 Eva received her Bachelor of Science in Finance and Accounting from Budapest Business School, Hungary, and her Master of Science in Finance from The George Washington University, Washington, DC.
 She was also awarded a Master of Arts in Public Policy and a Ph.D. in Public Policy with concentration in Globalization and Development from Duke University, Durham, North Carolina.
 Her research has focused on leveraging value chain dynamics for poverty alleviation, in particular in agri-food value chains, and on collective action among small producers to enable their effective participation in modern value chains.

-Corrie Harris is the program manager for the Hunter and Stephanie Hunt Institute for Engineering & Humanity in the Lyle School of Engineering.
+Corrie Harris is the Assistant Director for the Hunter and Stephanie Hunt Institute for Engineering & Humanity in the Lyle School of Engineering.
 Corrie has her M.A. from the Lyle School of Engineering in Sustainability and Development and an Honors B.A. in Interdisciplinary Studies from UT Arlington with concentrations in Economics, Sustainability, Management, and Cultural Studies.
 Her master's thesis is titled Resilient Sustainable Development: Localized Transformational Impact to Alleviate Poverty.